heyajohnny/afvalinfo/README.md

 ##### --Westland
 - de lier, honselersdijk, kwintsheul, maasdijk, monster, naaldwijk, poeldijk, s-gravenzande, ter heijde, wateringen

-### Add cities
+### Add 'gemeente'
-The code is designed to add new cities relatively easy.
+The code is designed to add new 'gemeentes' relatively easy.
-Please create an issue in https://github.com/heyajohnny/afvalinfo/issues to request a new city.
+Please create an issue in https://github.com/heyajohnny/afvalinfo/issues to request a new 'gemeente'.
 If there are any problems with the component, don't hesitate to create an issue here: https://github.com/heyajohnny/afvalinfo/issues

 ### Install: